Yongala Artefacts

 The late arrival of Yongala in Townsville caused little immediate concern, although when three other ships that had been sheltering from the storm finally arrived, the alarm was raised.

 News of wreckage found washed up on beaches gradually trickled in - from Hinchinbrook Island to Bowen, but there was no sign of the vessel or of those on board.
-Hope had been abandoned by the following Wednesday after scores of vessels had scoured the coast and found no trace.
+Hope had been abandoned by the following Wednesday after scores of vessels, including the Townsville Harbour Board's steam tug "Alert", had scoured the coast.
+Bits and pieces from the vessel, including the body of a racing horse called "Moonshine", were found.

 Many theories were put forward regarding its possible location and reason for loss.
 The Queensland government offered a £1,000 reward for information leading to the discovery of the ship, but as nothing of the vessel was ever heard this was eventually withdrawn.